THE LIVE MIDDLE SCHOOL ELA EXPERIENCE IS HERE!

 I have felt all of these things.

-My first year of teaching middle school ELA, I had such a terrible experience with book clubs in my classroom that my solution was to not try book clubs again for a year.
+In my first year of teaching middle school ELA, I had such a terrible experience with book clubs in my classroom that I decided not to try them again for a year.

-And that the first round of literary analysis essays was futile.
-I went to grade their final papers, and it was the first time I'd even looked at them.
+Those first rounds of literary analysis and narrative essays were futile.
+When I went to grade their final papers, it was the first time I'd even looked at them.

 You feel like you've tried everything to create a balanced ELA classroom.
 One that has effective grammar, writing, independent reading, and book club structures.

-Create a book club facilitation and accountability plan that works for you and students.
+Then, you can dive into a book club facilitation and accountability plan that works.

 I'm going to be honest.
 Book clubs and literature circles are not one-size-fits-all.